 Another factor required to determine the amount of the claim is the Medicaid percentage, sometimes referred to as the Medicaid Eligibility Rate (MER).
-The Medicaid percentage is determined based on the total unduplicated Medicaid client/student count for the quarter divided by the total unduplicated client/student count for the quarter divided by the total unduplicated client/student methodology utilized for the MER calculation for programs that do not support a one hundred percent population of hundred percent population of Medicaid recipients of MER calculation for programs that do not support a one hundred percent population of Medicaid recipients.
+The Medicaid percentage is determined based on the total unduplicated Medicaid client/student count for the quarter divided by the total unduplicated client/student count for the quarter.
+Some programs support a one hundred percent population of

+Medicaid recipients where a MER calculation is not required.
+Included below is the methodology utilized for the MER calculation for programs that do not support a one hundred percent population of Medicaid recipients.